Finnish m/27rv Cavalry Carbine

 What makes the Finnish m/27rv Cavalry Carbine unique?

 The m/27rv is a rare variant of the Mosin-Nagant, specifically designed for Finnish cavalry.
-Its unique features include a shortened barrel, a bent bolt handle with a flattened knob, a dished stock for easier bolt manipulation, and a side-mounted sling system, influenced by German designs like the Kar98AZ.
+It features a shortened barrel, a distinctive bent bolt handle with a flattened knob, and a modified stock to accommodate the bolt, influenced by German designs like the Kar98AZ.

-The m/27rv Cavalry Carbine was produced in Finland between 1933 and 1934.
-Barrels were manufactured by Tikkakoski, and the rifles were assembled at the Army Ordnance Depot using recycled parts from Russian M91 Mosin-Nagant rifles.
+The barrels for the Finnish m/27rv Cavalry Carbine were manufactured by Tikkakoski between 1933 and 1934.
+The carbines themselves were assembled at the Army Ordnance Depot using recycled Russian M91 Mosin-Nagant parts.

-What is the historical significance of the m/27rv Cavalry Carbine?
+What is the service history of the Finnish m/27rv Cavalry Carbine?

-What are the key markings found on the m/27rv Cavalry Carbine receiver?
+What are the key visual identifiers of the Finnish m/27rv Cavalry Carbine?

 More Reviews Videos You Might Like